Skip To Content

 Article

-So often, when people hear the term cybersecurity, they think of digital attacks against electronic information systems secured by sophisticated software.
+When people hear the term cybersecurity, they often think of digital attacks against electronic information systems secured by sophisticated software.
 Though this description is accurate, it isn’t comprehensive.
-Cybersecurity also includes non-digital elements, such as physical security and human psychology.
+Cybersecurity includes non-digital elements, such as physical security and human psychology.
 In fact, one of the most common cyber scams, known as phishing, relies on deception to manipulate people into sharing confidential or personal information through email.

-Vishing is the act of using deception and manipulation, also referred to as social engineering, over the telephone to gather sensitive, often private, information about a target.
-The information is then exploited for financial gain.
-This mode of criminal activity has taken various names in the past, such as voice solicitation, phone fraud, and voice fraud.
-With the increase in such activity over the past decade and its similarity to email phishing techniques, the new term vishing emerged (a combination of voice and phishing).
+Vishing is the act of using deception and manipulation, also referred to as social engineering, over the telephone to gather sensitive information about a target.
+Criminals exploit the information for financial gain.
+Vishing is also known as voice solicitation, phone fraud, and voice fraud.

-Vishing scams can use multiple social engineering tactics to convince people to share sensitive information.
-Each tactic relies on the target believing compliance is in their best interest or the organization’s best interest.
+Vishing scams can use multiple social engineering tactics to convince targets that compliance is in their best interest or in the organization’s best interest.

 Spoofing